kurreman/ror_livekit_realtime_meeting/README-CUSTOM.md

 - After login the page should show a a grid of rooms, these should be all available rooms in the livekit server.
 - Each room should be represented by a box with the room name and participants count.
 - Somewhere on the page there should be a button to create a new room.
 - When the user clicks on a room, they should be taken to a new page where they can join the room.
-The user should be prompted for a username and if they want to join with video and/or audio.
+The username connected to the user login will be used and they will be prompted if they want to join with video and/or audio.
 In this new page they will be presented with a grid layout of all participants in the room.
 - When the user clicks on the create room button, they should be taken to a new page where they can create a new room.
 The user should be prompted for a room name and username and if they want to enable video and/or audio.
 - The user can click on a room card and edit the image on the box which represents the room.
 The user is asked to choose an image based on images available in the postgres database.